 The RNS Program has a well-developed library and field equipment inventory that is available to check out for all enrolled students.
-Access is through the Director, and can be either pre-arranged via email (firstname.lastname@example.org) or during office hours: Monday, Wednesday, Friday from 1:30 to 4pm.
+Access is through the Director, and can be either pre-arranged via email (firstname.lastname@example.org) or in the afternoons on Mondays and Wednesdays.
 Please go to the Director's office (David Turpin Building A129 [DTB A129]) and knock on the door!

 Our equipment inventory covers most needs in the science and practice of restoration.
 A full list of what is available can be found here.
 Broadly, our equipment includes: